close

 Advanced Battery Storage

 The increasing competitiveness and critical role of battery energy storage assets in supporting the decarbonization and resilience of the electricity system means that opportunities for energy storage will continue to develop for many years.
-Continued support from utility regulators and operators are enabling energy storage to realize its enormous potential, while falling prices have made battery energy storage competitive for many applications both on and off the grid.
+Continued support from utility regulators and operators are enabling energy storage to realize its enormous potential.
+Falling prices have made battery energy storage competitive for many applications both on and off the grid.

 Storage has multiple application characteristics, underscoring the need for different batteries and technologies.
-This advanced battery storage course will provide an in-depth overview of energy storage ecosphere, including:
+This advanced battery storage course will provide an in-depth overview of the various types of batteries and address elements to consider such as battery characteristics, projected life, performance, and costs.
+It will include battery storage applications, utility scale implementations, safety, design considerations, use cases, end-of-life options, and the future of storage.

 Learning Outcomes